envisioning/vocab/vocab/natural-language.md

 ---
 category: CORE, BIO
+generality:
+- 0.95
+- 0.925
+- 0.91
+- 0.895
+- 0.88
+- 0.86
+- 0.84
 slug: natural-language
 summary: Any language that has developed naturally among humans, used for everyday communication, such as English, Mandarin, or Spanish.
 title: Natural Language
 ---